 § 11.
 Classifications and definitions

-(1) "Commissioner" means the commissioner of education.
+(1) "Secretary" means the Secretary of Education.

 (2) "Electorate" means the qualified voters in a school district voting at a properly warned school district meeting.

-(4) "Grades" means the division of the educational work of the public schools into thirteen school year units beginning with kindergarten and thereafter numbered from one to twelve beginning with the lowest.
+(4) "Grades" means the division of the educational work of the public schools into 13 school year units beginning with kindergarten and thereafter numbered from one to 12 beginning with the lowest.
 The first six grades and kindergarten are the elementary grades.
 The last six grades are the high school grades.
 This classification is not a limitation of the character of work, the organization of school facilities, or the studies that may be carried on in either the elementary or the high schools.

 (7) "Public school" means an elementary school or secondary school operated by a school district.
-A public school may maintain evening or summer schools for its pupils and it shall be considered a public school.
+A public school may maintain evening or summer schools for its students and it shall be considered a public school.

 (8) "Independent school" means a school other than a public school, which provides a program of elementary or secondary education, or both.
-An "independent school meeting school quality standards" means an independent school in Vermont which undergoes the school quality standards process and meets the requirements of subsection 165(b) of this title.
+An "independent school meeting school quality standards" means an independent school in Vermont that undergoes the school quality standards process and meets the requirements of subsection 165(b) of this title.